 - Advocate and develop networks for social and clinical services to assist clients in meeting their identified needs;

-- Complete reports in accordance with agency and accrediting body requirements;
+- Complete reports in accordance with agency and accrediting body requirements; and

-- Consult with other behavioral health providers to enhance service delivery to clients;
+- Consult with other behavioral health providers to enhance service delivery to clients!

 - A comprehensive medical examination, including a drug screening, will be required of all applicants upon a conditional offer of employment.